 Flax or Chia Seeds

 Flax eggs are my go-to vegan egg substitute.
 They work in a wide variety of recipes, and ground flax seeds are easy to keep on hand.

 Cakes, cookies, quick breads, muffins, pancakes...I've gotten them all to work with flax eggs, and I can recall very few flax egg failures.
 Even though I don't use chia eggs quite as often, they're pretty much interchangeable with flax eggs.

-For each egg you need to replace, just mix 1 tablespoon of ground flax or chia seeds with 3 tablespoons of water.
+For each egg you need to replace, just whisk 1 tablespoon of ground flaxseed or chia seeds with 3 tablespoons of water.
 Let it sit for 10 minutes, and like magic, you'll have a slimy and surprisingly egg-like mixture that you can throw right in to you mixing bowl.